 While the funds mentioned above may be the most common way to save for retirement, there’s other ways.
 Taking additional steps to put money aside will prove beneficial in the end.
 Advanced planning sets seniors up for success with small but significant ways to save a little extra.

 “One strategy is to fund a cash value life insurance policy,” Dale suggests.
 “You can build the cash value and draw on it in your retirement years.
 For this, you’ll have to look into different life insurance comparison options to find which policies could allow you to withdraw lump sums in your retirement.
-The investment portion will grow tax deferred.
-At retirement you draw money as a loan against your cash value and it will be a tax free stream of income,” he says.
+The investment portion will grow tax-deferred.
+At retirement, you draw money as a loan against your cash value and it will be a tax-free stream of income,” he says.
 This tends to be a positive strategy for high-income earners, who have already maxed out their tax deferred program options.

-Investments—such as real estate—are another way to create income for later.
+Investments-such as real estate-are another way to create income for later.
 Of course, you can also invest in Taylor Wimpey shares as well as other shares on the stock market, and when done properly, you could make a significant return.
 Buying a property and renting it out so your tenant is paying the mortgage is also a feasible option.
 You can then either move into it come retirement and forgo a house payment or keep renting it out for spending money.
 However, be wary.
 “If they are not producing a cash positive, it may be a cash drain and not the best option,” Dale warns.
 Make sure you do your checks on your tenants beforehand.
 If you’re not sure which ones to do, go now and research it so you won’t be left in the dark.

 If retirement comes and you haven’t sufficiently planned for the financials, the options aren’t pretty, according to Dale.
 “Depend on the state or family,” he says.
 “That is an unpleasant thought and neither are the best of choices.”